DigitalBrains1/esp32_https_server/README.md

 **Example: Configuration with PlatformIO**

-To set these flags in PlatformIO, you can modify your `platformio.ini`.
-The following entries set the minimum log level to warning and enable timestamps
+To set this flag in PlatformIO, you can modify your `platformio.ini`.
+The following entry sets the minimum log level to warning

 ```ini
 [env:wroom]